lokesh/lightbox2/README.md

 ## Roadmap

-- **Maintenance.** No substantial additions are being worked on till all open Pull Requests and Issues have been reviewed.
+- **Maintenance.** No substantial features are being worked on till all open Pull Requests and Issues have been reviewed.
+- **Documentation.** Main features and options need to be documented.

 ## Changelog

 ### v2.7.3 - UNRELEASED

-- [Add] New barebone HTML file with examples /examples/index.html.
+- [Add] Barebone HTML file with examples /examples/index.html.
-- [Add] New jquery.lightbox.js which concatenates jQuery and Lightbox.
+- [Add] jquery.lightbox.js which concatenates jQuery and Lightbox.
 This is for those who are Bower averse or want an extra easy install.
 - [ ] Document options.
 - [ ] Add usage info to README.
 - [ ] Add module compatibility (AMD, etc).